 © 2021 Morningstar.
-The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed end funds, and separate accounts) with at least a three-year history.
+The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The Morningstar Rating does not include any adjustment for sales loads.
-The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
+The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
-The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/30% five-year rating/20% three-year rating/20% three returns.
-While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
+The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating/40% three-year rating/30% five-year rating/20% three-year rating/20% three-year rating/20% three-year rating/20% three-year period actually has the greatest impact because it is included in all three rating periods.
 GCI Select Equity was rated against the following numbers of Large Blend funds over the following time periods: 570 in category during prior 3-year period funds in the last three years.
 Past performance is no guarantee of future results.